nanvel/gold_ledger/docs/plan.md

 - [ ] pg full text search
 - [ ] change menu according to store type
 - [ ] filter vs search, reduce to one
+- [ ] make sure only either supplier or retailer is specified
+- [ ] custom fields
+- [ ] limit number of users and products per hr

 Other: